 - 180 grams milk (3/4 cup), at room temperature

-- yeast - you can use either active dry yeast or instant yeast.
+- 3 grams active dry yeast or instant yeast (1 teaspoon)

 Prepare the Dough

 - In a large bowl, add milk, yeast, sugar, salt, egg, butter, vanilla extract and cinnamon.
 Whisk well to combine and let sit for 5 minutes.
 This allows the yeast to become active.

 - Add in flour and stir well to combine until no dry flour is visible in the bowl.
 Make sure to scrape down the sides of the bowl with a spatula.
 The butter might still be a bit crumbly at this point.

 Knead the Dough

 - Transfer the dough mixture onto a clean surface and knead the dough for 5-10 minutes until the dough ball is smooth and not sticky at all.
 Because of the high fat content (butter and milk) in the dough, it should take less than 5 minutes of kneading by hand to achieve a non-sticky and smooth dough ball.
 A well kneaded dough is smooth and can hold its shape.
 Also, when you give the dough ball a firm poke with your finger, the indentation should bounce right back.
 If it doesn’t bounce back and stays like a dimple, keep kneading for a few minutes.